 At that time, you’d have to pay your grocery or hardware store a visit to buy fuel.
-You also had to bring your own canister with which to contain the gas.
-The storekeeper would than ladle gasoline from the store’s barrel into your canister.
+You also had to bring your own canister with which to contain the gasoline.
+The shop keeper would than ladle gasoline from the store’s barrel into your canister.
 The first gas pump would then be eventually known as a filling station.
 Obviously, this method was sometimes messy and wasteful.
 It was also incredibly risky and dangerous.

 Over 130 years ago, S. Bowser sought out to address the risks of the above method and found success.
-He built and eventually patented, a pump that could pull gas from a storage container and deliver it safely into a gas canister.
+He built and eventually patented a pump that could pull gasoline from a storage container and deliver it safely into a gasoline canister.
 By 1893, Bowser’s pump becomes popularly known as a ”filling station.”
 Bowser would eventually sell the pump to pioneering automobile-repair garages.
 Meanwhile, the word “bowser” is slowly becoming the generic term for the standard gas pump.